piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 First, we need a configuration file called i18n.ts that goes in ClientApp/src/i18n/

 In our case, I am configuring Chinese and English.
 You can also configure different namespaces.
-To keep it simple, I am starting with two namespaces, "general" and "home", my configuration looks like the below:
+To keep it simple, I am starting with two namespaces, "General" and "Home", my configuration looks like the below:

 #### /ClientApp/src/i18n/i18n.ts
 ```javascript